ApplePastries/ApplePastries/README.md

 - 🤍Hi I'm Dan or @ApplePastries, aspiring dev hoping to make cool things.🖤
+- 🇺🇸I'm based in New England, the region in the Northeast of the United States⛰️
 - 🧁Reach me at danpastries@gmail.com 🍎
 - 🖥️ Currently Attending College for Computer Science 🏫
 - 🔨#theOdinProject⚡